 We went to Madras (now Chennai) to appear for the entrance exam for the National Defence Academy (NDA) in 1978 and that was when I visited Vijas’ home.
 He had three brothers and a sister and they all addressed their dad as “Naina” (I really took a liking for the word “Naina” then).
 Vijas’ dad worked with the Post and Telegraph (P&T) department and the entire family lived in the small P&T quarters.
 Unlike us, who had some cultivation around the home to provide for most vegetables, they had to buy anything and everything for the household.
 It must have been the magical powers of Naina that he managed to bring up all children to be successful citizens today and I always thought that we were better off with both our parents being teachers and the little inputs we had from the land around our homes.
 In 1979 Naina did another great act of adopting a girl and so the family became that of six children with Vijas leading the pack.

 We both qualified our NDA entrance exam and were undergoing training for our interview.
-We had Squadron Leader Manickavasagam as our Headmaster (another exception to my previous rule) and one day we both were summoned early in the morning to be told that we had to address the assembly at 8 AM and the topic for Vijas was “Untouchability” and for me it was “Co-education”.
+We had Squadron Leader Manickavasagam as our Headmaster (another exception to my previous rule) and one day we both were summoned early in the morning to be told that we had to address the assembly at 8 AM and the topic for Vijas was Untouchability and for me it was Co-education in Sainik school (which has become a reality today!).
 Vijas’ mind went into an overdrive and immediately asked “for how long should we speak?”.
-“As long as you can” came the Headmaster’s reply and the typical smile (well captured in the image here) indicated to me that there was some prank attached to the question.
+“As long as you can,” came the Headmaster’s reply and the typical smile (well captured in the image here) indicated to me that there was some prank attached to the question.

 As we went back to prepare our speeches, Vijas told me that we should speak for 45 minutes each the least so that everyone goes for the tea-break after the assembly and we all can manage to skip the first three periods of the day.
 That was when I realised what the prank was and we did execute it pretty well that after each speech, the Headmaster spoke for 15 minutes, analysing and assessing our speeches.